-Only after an agricultural biotech event obtains the MOA's biosafety certificate, the importer could apply for the import permission for shipments of the ag biotech crops from the MOA.
+Only after an agricultural biotech event obtains the MOA's biosafety certificate, the importer could apply for the import permission for shipments of the agriculture biotech crops that contain that biotech event from the MOA.
 Each import permission covers one shipment of imports, and is valid for six months.